 Drone anti-collision lighting IS required at twilight and at night

-Flights made during twilight require anti-collision lighting but do not require a Part 107 waiver.
+Flights made during twilight require anti-collision lighting.
+So do flights made at night.

 Three-mile visibility requirement

 For commercial drone pilots (i.e., those flying under the Part 107 rules) the anti-collision lights they use must be visible for three statute miles or more.